Israel's Benjamin Netanyahu to form new government | DW | 25.09.2019

 "I have decided to give you, sir, the opportunity to assemble a government," Rivlin said to Netanyahu at a nomination ceremony.

-The president's decision came after efforts to form a unity government of Netanyahu's Likud party and the Blue and White party's Benny Gantz failed.
+The president's decision came after efforts to form a unity government of Netanyahu's Likud party and the Blue and White party under Benny Gantz failed.

-In the new count, Likud has the pledged support of 55 legislators in the 120-member parliament, against 54 for Gantz's centrist Blue and White Party.
-Netanyahu now has 28 days to form a government.
-Should he fail to get a majority on his side, Gantz would likely be tasked with cobbling together a coalition.
+In a new count of lawmakers' intentions, Likud has the pledged support of 55 legislators in the 120-member parliament, against 54 for Gantz's centrist Blue and White Party.
+Netanyahu now has 28 days to form a government and can request a two-week extension.
+Should he fail to get a majority on his side, Gantz would likely be tasked with attempting to cobble together a coalition.

+After Rivlin's announcement, Netanyahu called for the formation of a unity government, adding that "national reconciliation" was needed in light of threats from Iran and the unveiling of US President Donald Trump's "plan of the century" for peace in the Middle East.

+Gantz, however, said he would not join a government led by a prime minister facing probable indictment on corruption allegations.

 Read more: End of the Netanyahu era?
 Worn-out Israel wakes up to political turmoil